 - References: Three letters of recommendation are required.
 Letters should come from individuals familiar with your work and should comment on your abilities and your commitment to journalism.

-Applications, including all supporting documentation and letters of reference, must be submitted between January 1 and February 28, 2018.
-Semi-finalists for the Fellowship will be notified by April 6, 2018.
+Application Process: Applications, including all supporting documentation and letters of reference, must be submitted between January 1 and February 28, 2019.
+Semi-finalists for the Fellowship will be notified by April 5, 2019.
 Skype interviews will be scheduled for all those wishing to continue further in the process.
-Applications and interview transcripts will be reviewed by a panel of nationally-known science journalists, including KSJ@ MIT Director, Deborah Blum; Associate Director, David Corcoran; Undark magazine Editor, Tom Zeller Jr. Finalists will be notified during the first week of May 2018.
+Applications and interview transcripts will be reviewed by a panel of nationally-known science journalists, including KSJ@ MIT Director, Deborah Blum; Associate Director, Ashley Smart; and Undark magazine Editor, Tom Zeller Jr. Finalists will be notified during the first week of May 2019.